 The UNet is capable of recovering signal components that are partially lost during the preprocessing step by learning spatial and spectral patterns from the training data.
-These results validate the effectiveness of applying deep learning–based methods, even under simple conditions, and establish a foundation for more complex scenarios involving instrumental systematics.
+Since the foregrounds in this case remain spectrally smooth and can already be effectively handled by PCA or FD alone, the hybrid method is not expected to provide additional insight here and is therefore not included.
+These results validate the effectiveness of applying artificial-intelligence-based methods under simple conditions and establish a foundation for more complex scenarios involving instrumental systematics.

-\subsection{HI + Foreground with Gaussian Beam Convolution}
+\subsection{HI + foreground with Gaussian beam convolution}

 We now evaluate the performance of the methods in the presence of instrumental smoothing by convolving the HI+foreground maps with a symmetric Gaussian beam.
-Figure~\ref{fig:slice_gauss} shows 2D slices of the target truth and the reconstructed HI fields from FD+UNet, PCA+UNet, Hybrid+UNet, and PCA-only.
+Fig.~\ref{fig:slice_gauss} shows 2D slices of the target truth and the reconstructed HI fields from FD+UNet, PCA+UNet, hybrid+UNet, and the PCA-only method.
 All UNet-based methods retain the large-scale morphology of the underlying HI distribution, while the PCA-only result suffers from severe suppression and loss of small-scale structures.
 Notably, the hybrid method produces the most visually accurate reconstruction, recovering both the peak amplitudes and the diffuse structures with high fidelity.